Ga naar hoofdinhoud

 The Limitations of Static AI

-Consider how you currently use AI coding assistants:
+Consider how most organizations currently use AI coding assistants:

 1. You provide context (copy-paste code, explain the problem)